thomasp-gfz/WaterBalanceR_JOSS/README.md

-# SPDX-FileCopyrightText: 2025 GFZ Helmholtz Centre for Geosciences
+## SPDX-FileCopyrightText: 2025 GFZ Helmholtz Centre for Geosciences
-# SPDX-FileCopyrightText: 2025 Thomas Piernicke <thomasp@gfz.de>
+## SPDX-FileCopyrightText: 2025 Thomas Piernicke <thomasp@gfz.de>
-# SPDX-License-Identifier: AGPL-3.0-only
+## SPDX-License-Identifier: AGPL-3.0-only
+## DOI: 10.5281/zenodo.15046339

-# WaterBalanceMod
+# WaterBalanceR

-R-Package to process maps showing daily, spatially distributed water balance for starch potatoes.
+An R-Package to process maps showing daily, spatially distributed water balance for starch potatoes.
 NDVI data needs to be derived from either preprocessed DJI Phantom 4 Multispectral or PlanetScope satellite data or Sentinel-2 satellite data.

 ## Aim of Model